sergiogiogio/terminal-widgets/README.md

       height: function() {
         //TODO: return the height of the widget
       },
+      rowsHeight: function() {
+        //TODO: return the rows height (Number)
+      },
       itemsCount: function() {
         // TODO: return the number of items in the menu },
-      scrollWidth: function() {
+      maxTextScroll: function() {
         // Optional: return the maximum horizontal scrolling.
         // Returning 0 disables horizontal scrolling.
       },
-      item: function(item, current, width, hScroll) {
+      render: function(item, current, width, hScroll) {
-        // TODO: return the text of the menu item
+        // TODO: return the rendered text of the menu item
-        // item (Number): the index of the item
+        // item (Number): the index of the row
+        // line (Number): the index of the line in the row
         // current (Boolean): true if the cursor is currently over the item
         // width (Number): the text should exactly fit in this width
         // hScroll (Number): current horizontal scrolling value